Law of Hong Kong: Legal Aid Department (LAD)

-The Duty Lawyer Service (當值律師服務)
+Duty Lawyer Service

 Three programmes of legal assistance, jointly administered by the Law Society and the Bar Association of Hong Kong, are subvented by the Government.
 The Duty Lawyer Scheme rosters barristers and solicitors in private practice to appear in the Magistrates and Juvenile Courts on a remunerated basis.
 The scheme provides representation to all juveniles (defendants under 16) and to most adult defendants charged in the Magistrates' Courts who cannot afford private representation.
 The defendants are required to pay a handling charge of $570 upon granting of Duty Lawyer representation.
 In 2018, 22,546 defendants were assisted.
 The Free Legal Advice Scheme, staffed by over 1,126 volunteer lawyers, operates 12 sessions per week at nine evening centres.
 In 2018, 6,953 cases were handled.
 The scheme is not means tested.
 A free Tel-Law Service offers trilingual (Cantonese, Mandarin and English) taped information on 80 topics.
 Eight telephone lines operate 24 hours.
 In 2018, 16,439 calls were received.